rubenmesserschmidt/Section-Box_docs/docs/source/update.rst

 ###########

 .. warning::
-    DO NOT deinstall the old version of Section Box!
+    Do NOT uninstall the old version of Section Box!

     Otherwise all old section boxes will get removed automatically and your preferences will be reseted to the default.